hentiamenty/hentiamenty/README.md

 - 👋 Hi,I’m Elena.
-I'm studying Data Science
+I'm a Data Science
 - 👀 I’m passionated in AI and machine learning.
 Also I'm interested in programming, electronics and robotics, physics, psychology,languages
 - 🌱 I’m currently learning different types of NN